 My Favourite Blogging Retweet Accounts & Hashtags

-Make sure to use a variety Emojis, GIFs, and images to make your tweets stand out more!
+Make sure to use a variety of Emojis, GIFs, and images to make your tweets stand out more!

 Blogging Twitter Chats

 Twitter chats for bloggers used to be a huge thing!
 I remember logging in for certain times, e.g. 7pm GMT on a Sunday, to have a chat with other bloggers about a set topic.
 These aren’t so popular any more, but there are a few still out there.